Dreamer (Supertramp song)

-"Dreamer" is a hit single from British band Supertramp's 1974 album Crime of the Century.
-It peaked at number 13 on the UK Singles Chart in February 1975.
+"Dreamer" is a song by the British rock band Supertramp from their 1974 album Crime of the Century.
+Released as a single, it peaked at number 13 on the UK singles chart in February 1975.
 In 1980, it appeared on the band's live album Paris.
 This live version was also released as a single and hit number 15 on the US charts, number 36 in the Dutch Top 40, and number one on the Canadian Singles Chart.
-When "Dreamer" had been released in 1974, its B-side "Bloody Well Right" was more popular in North America leading it to chart instead, at No. 35 in the US and No. 49 in Canada, with "Dreamer" only charting in Canada, that being at No. 75.
-"Dreamer" also appeared on Roger Hodgson's album, Classics Live, recorded on tour in 2010.
+When "Dreamer" had been released in 1974, its B-side "Bloody Well Right" was more popular in North America, leading it to chart instead at No. 35 in the US and No. 49 in Canada, with "Dreamer" only charting in Canada at No. 75.
+"Dreamer" also appeared on Roger Hodgson's album Classics Live, recorded on tour in 2010.